0x1eef/portzap/README.md

   Default: https://github.com/HardenedBSD/HardenedBSD.git

 * __$PORTZAP\_INSTALLDIR__ <br>
-  The directory where the source tree will be installed <br>
+  The directory where the ports tree will be installed <br>
   Default: /usr/ports/

 ## Requirements